 Place them into the oven for 25 minutes.
 Check that the bottoms have nicely browned and if not return them to oven for another 5 minutes or until they are golden brown underneath and around the edges.

-If you like dust them with icing sugar (aka, confectioner’s sugar or powdered sugar).
+If you like to, dust them with icing sugar (aka, confectioner’s sugar or powdered sugar).

 A lovely pastry to enjoy with a cup of coffee or for dessert served with ice-cream (I like, French vanilla but whatever you have) and crème chantilly (whipped cream) or either one. 🙂